 - > To manually configure the IP address: - 1.
-On the 'Network Connections' screen, click the New $\stackrel{ ext{wew}}{ ext{wew}}$ icon; the 'Connection Wizard' screen appears. - 2.
+On the 'Network Connections' screen, click the New $\stackrel{\clubsuit}{=}$ icon; the 'Connection Wizard' screen appears. - 2.
 Select the Internet Connection option, and then click Next.

-Connection Wizard

-configuration and your networking needs.

-Connect to the Internet using your external DSL modem, Cable modem or Ethernet connection so you can browse the Web and read Email.

-Advanced Connection Manually configure a new connection.
+Connection Wizard Choose the type of network connection you want to create, based on your network configuration and your networking needs.
+Internet Connection Connect to the Internet using your external DSL modem, Cable modem or Ethernet connection so you can browse the Web and read Email.
+Advanced Connection Manually configure a new connection. 🤟 Next 🗶 Cancel

-Next X Cancel